metaporia/muse/README.md

-forgetting them but not their context, and then becoming rather miffed at knowing that one knows a word, when one knew the word, the first letter of the word, and, possibly, the author or title of the book which contained the word, and being *still* unable to find said word. logParse attempts to solve this by (a) making more profitable the keeping of a reading log and (b) providing a still buggy but otherwise helpful--and extremely colorful--search interface to relieve a vocabulary's growing pains.
+forgetting them but not their context, and then becoming rather miffed at knowing that one knows a word, when one knew the word, the first letter of the word, and, possibly, the author or title of the book which contained the word, and being *still* unable to find said word. muse attempts to solve this by (a) making more profitable the keeping of a reading log and (b) providing a still buggy but otherwise helpful--and extremely colorful--search interface to relieve a vocabulary's growing pains.